kprudhviraju777/frontend-web/Readme.txt

 Hello, Git.
-This is for practicing git
+This is for practicing git.
+2nd line is the update.